Compassionate Veterinary Care for Your Pet

 Our Coronavirus Protocols

 - We are not allowing clients into the building for appointments except for euthanasia appointments.
+When you arrive, follow the instructions on our parking lot signs to check in for your appointment.

 - We ARE requiring ALL clients to wear face masks when they approach the door to interact with our staff.
 When interacting with staff, especially to hand off a pet, social distancing cannot be maintained so donning a mask is important.
 This is for your protection, our protection and the protection of our families.